YockaFlocka/code-quiz/README.md

 # Web APIs: Code Quiz

+## User Story

+```
 Build a timed coding quiz with multiple-choice questions.
 This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
 It will have a clean, polished, and responsive user interface.

-## User Story

-```
-AS A coding boot camp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
-SO THAT I can gauge my progress compared to my peers
 ```

 ## Acceptance Criteria